st3ffey/st3ffey/README.md

 ### Hi there 👋 I'm Max.

-Currently, I'm a Master's student learning everything I can about Data Science through Columbia's Quantitative Methods in Social Sciences (QMSS) program.
+I'm a recently graduated Master's student learning everything I can about Data Science and Machine Learning.
 Read more about my program here: https://qmss.columbia.edu/

-At the moment, primary research interest is large language models.
-However, I love all things machine learning and I love (trying) to stay up to date with all of the cool stuff happening daily in the GenAI field.
+At the moment, I'm particularly interested in applications of large language models.
+I was an early proponent of retrieval augmented generation, and have been practicing this sytem for a while.
+Still, I love all things machine learning and I love (trying) to stay up to date with all of the cool stuff happening daily in the GenAI field.

 ⚡ A bit about me -- I love to be active!
 I love running (xc and track in college), skateboarding, biking, and skiing.
 I used to compete in tournaments for some video games, I love all sorts of music, and I'm a huge movie nerd.

 p.s.
-I'm starting to write a bit on medium.
+I'm (hoping) starting to write a bit on medium.
 Check out my profile: https://medium.com/@ms6539

 Max Steffey 😄 (he/him)
 ms6539@columbia.edu